Irys-xyz/Irys-docs/pages/faqs/dev-faq.md

 ## Where can I see my data before it gets seeded onto Arweave?

 As soon as your upload is complete, the data can be requested from a [gateway](/overview/gateways).

+## How does the Arweave endowment help ensure data permanence?

+For data to be permanent, [it must be fault-tolerant, tamper-proof, and paid-for](https://irys.xyz/blog/irys-solution-provenance-trilemma).
+When you upload data to Irys, it’s stored permanently on Arweave.
+You pay a single up-front fee that covers paying for storage today and far into the future.

+Arweave estimates storage costs using the Kryder rate, the exponential rate at which digital storage capacities increase over time.
+[Data from past years](https://arweave.net/wufZ10dlzwfPFTNKr3uRAyeMRfMdkNx1iG9yjolRbv8) shows the rate is 38%, meaning the physical cost to store 1 Gig of data has decreased by 38% yearly.
+Arweave charges a base fee that covers storing 20 replicas of your data for 200 years, assuming a very conservative 0.5% yearly decrease in storage costs.
+This base fee is then multiplied by 1.05, the additional 5% is paid to the miner who includes your transaction in a winning block, and the remainder is reserved for funding future storage via the [Arweave endowment](https://arwiki.wiki/#/en/endowment-simulation).

+[Arweave's models](https://arwiki.wiki/#/en/endowment-simulation) demonstrate the endowment's longevity under various projections of decreasing storage costs with the main scenario indicating adequate funds for approximately 10,000 years of storage.

+Storage costs, denominated in AR, may rise temporarily with an increase in the token's price.
+However, this uptick in cost is offset as higher block rewards lead to more competition among miners.
+In response, miners expand their storage capacity, which, in turn, brings down the cost of data storage.

+Short-term price fluctuations are also accounted for as down-side token volatility is offset by up-side token volatility.
+As people purchase storage, contributions to the endowment made when the token price is lower are offset by contributions made when the price is higher.